I'd like to say

 They were sleeping with their sister, stashing little boys in swimming pools, and burning down the city

-And one of 'em, one of 'em appointed his own horse to be Consul of the Empire
+And one of 'em, one of 'em appointed his own horse to be Counsel of the Empire

 That's like vice president or something

-Now wait a minute, that's not a very good example
+That's not a very good example right now, is it?

 Put people in a terrible position